 Gather information.
 Request brochures and pamphlets about your condition and medication from your doctor's office.
-Ask your doctor to recommend reliable Web sites that may help.
-Your nurse information service is another good resource, if you have access to one.
+Ask your doctor to recommend reliable websites that may help.

 Don't rely on your memory.
 Buy a special pill case that's divided into the days of the week.
 Then keep it somewhere in plain sight but safe from children.
 Newer boxes have built-in alarms and a recorded voice to remind you.
 Another idea: Take your medication at the same time every day, perhaps when you brush your teeth or feed the dog.
 Set your watch or cell phone alarm to go off when you need to take a dose.
 Even a note on the refrigerator may help you remember.